markstringer-dti/markstringer-dti.github.io/dti.md

 We didn't do any user research.
 We didn't try to put the working software in the hands of users.
 We struggled with the technology - this was around 2004.
 We agonised over what the user interface should look like and we finally got something to work.
 But then we find out that any suppliers who worked for the bank had to be approved by the authorities that regulated the conduct of banks.
 Getting approved by these financial authorities was a big deal and it could take years.
 That was the end of the project.

 I was working with possibly the second coolest company I've ever worked with.
 I am seeing a pattern, here.
 I did not see this pattern before I just started writing this.
 This company was cool, successful, highly regarded in one business - mobile phone networks.
 So it wondered if it could be the same in another area - personal loans.
 Yes, that was the project.
 Making personal loans cool.
 Again, this team had done a lot of work to develop a person loan website.
-Then somebody pointed out that they needed to regulated by the same fincancial authorities that had cause project in the project I just talked about.
+Then somebody pointed out something awkward.
+Actually it was a potential customer in a business meeting.
+They pointed out that they needed to be regulated by the very same fincancial authorities that had caused problems in the previous project.
+Yes, the one that I just talked about.

 You may lift your eyebrows the full quarter inch at a company that didn't talk to regulators before starting up in the money lending business.
 You can also see that research with users and mapping of stakeholders would make something really important very clear.
 There were people who lived miles from the "swamp" who cared what went on in there.
 And if these people weren't happy, the project would die.